Taccimor/linklens/README.md

 Plugin for Obsidian inspired by the backlinks filters in Roam Research.
 You can search for all the blocks that contain a specific `[[link]]`, and then you can filter the research by property value or by adding or removing suggested `[[links]]` contained in the results.

 ## How to install
-Download the following files:
+Download the following files from the latest release (not from the main page, because `main.js` is missing due to reasons I didn't understand):
-- main.js
+- `main.js`
-- style.css
+- `style.css`
-- manifest.json
+- `manifest.json`
-- versions.json
+- `versions.json`

 1. Paste them inside in this path: `[YOUR VAULT]\.obsidian\plugins\linklens`.
 2. Close and reopen Obsidian, go to `Settings > Community plugins` and activate Link Lens.